csbg/BioinformaticsPracticals1/Script_UNIX.md

   x=$(( $x + 1 )) # syntax to add a number to x
 done
 ```
 Try to make the above loop count to 10.
+Or from 10 to 5.

+Here are different ways to compare numbers:

 Operator | Description | Example
  --- | --- | ---